microsoft/ChakraCore-wiki/Building-ChakraCore.md

 ## OS X ##

-Similar to [Linux](#Linux), we have experimental implementation of ChakraCore interpreter and runtime without JIT for OS X 10.9+.
+Similar to [Linux](#Linux), we have an experimental implementation of ChakraCore interpreter and runtime without JIT for OS X 10.9+.
 Please make sure you also have XCode and [Homebrew](http://brew.sh/).

 To build ChakraCore on OS X:
 * Install dependencies.